GenAI in Procurement: How Automation is Transforming Business Processes

 The Future is Here – Are You Ready for the Switch?

 GenAI-based procurement software isn't just another technology trend.
-According to MIT's 2025 study, companies invested $30-40 billion in generative AI, but 95% don't see measurable ROI.
+According to a widely cited 2025 MIT report (the NANDA "State of AI in Business" study), despite tens of billions of dollars invested in generative AI, around 95% of companies see no measurable ROI.
 Why?
 Because technology alone isn't enough – an integrated approach, clear strategy, and the right platform are necessary.

 Fluenta One offers exactly this: not just AI tools, but a complete ecosystem where: